SHolysh/HydrographExplorerHelp/index.md

 * TOC
 {:toc}

-# ORMGP Hydrograph Explorer Help
+# ORMGP Hydrograph Explorer - Getting Started

 This document provides Help and a quick reference for the Hydrograph Explorer from ORMGP.